wallarm/product-documentation/docs/latest/updating-migrating/older-versions/nginx-modules.md

 We only changed the names of the directives, their logic remains the same.
 Directives with former names will be deprecated soon, so you are recommended to rename them before.

+## Step 11: Update the node logging variables

+In the new node version the following changes to the [node logging variables](../../admin-en/configure-logging.md#filter-node-variables) have been implemented:

+* The `wallarm_request_time` variable has been renamed to `wallarm_request_cpu_time`.

+    We only changed the variable name, its logic remains the same.
+The old name is temporarily supported as well, but still it is recommended to rename the variable.
+* The `wallarm_request_mono_time` variable has been added – place it in the configuration of the logging format if you need log information about total time being the sum of:

+    * Time in the queue
+    * Time in seconds the CPU spent processing the request

-## Step 11: Adjust Wallarm node filtration mode settings to changes released in the latest versions
+## Step 12: Adjust Wallarm node filtration mode settings to changes released in the latest versions

 1. Ensure that the expected behavior of settings listed below corresponds to the [changed logic of the `off` and `monitoring` filtration modes](what-is-new.md#filtration-modes):
       * [Directive `wallarm_mode`](../../admin-en/configure-parameters-en.md#wallarm_mode)